aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 ## OpenClaw

+### Gateway

+The openclaw gateway is a long-running process where the AI is available as long as your computer is up.

+Here are the commands to manage the gateway:

+- `openclaw gateway`: starts the gateway
+- `openclaw gateway stop`: stops the gateway

 ### Markdown Files

 - `SOUL.md`: for telling the AI its personality, purpose, and how it should behave, like a persona.